LibreCAD/docs/guides/dwg-setup.rst

 Setting the scale of a drawing is the easy part, drawings should be created *full-scale* (1:1)!
 The zooming abilities of LibreCAD will make the whole drawing fit in the drawing window or magnify sections to view fine detail.
 On the other hand, when producing output the drawing will need to be adjusted in size to fit the *page size*.
 Generally, output is a printed page, but it can also be a pdf, or :ref:`exported to another image format <file>`.

-As an example, for an annotated drawing of a floor plan to appear correctly when the drawing is reduced in size, or *scaled down*, to print on an "A4" page (210 x 297 mm), the dimension text would need to be proportional to the floorplan itself prior to being reduced to fit the page.
+As an example, for an annotated drawing of a floor plan to appear correctly when the drawing is reduced in size, or *scaled down*, to print on an "A4" page (210 x 297 mm), the dimension text would need to be proportional to the floor plan itself prior to being reduced to fit the page.
 Trying to determine the dimension text size for scaling such a large object would be tedious at best, but a feature of LibreCAD makes it simple.
 The "General Scale" is used to adjust the dimension text, arrows and related parameters to the sizes suitable for the required page size.
 Both the page size, and the dimensioning parameters - including the "General Scale" - are configured in the **Drawing Preferences**.

 There are two tabs in **Drawing Preferences**, "Paper" and "Dimensions", that require attention when starting a new drawing.
 Specifically the tabs that need to be addressed are: